snowdj/bradonomics.github.io/README.md

-# Bradonomics Theme
+# Bradonomics | The Personal Blog of Brad West

-This theme is built on Jekyll.
-I used a mix of the Skinny Bones and So Simple themes by [Michael Rose](http://mademistakes.com) with some modifications.
+This is [my personal blog](http://bradonomics.com/).
+It's [built on Jekyll](http://bradonomics.com/jekyll/).
+I used a mix of the Skinny Bones and So Simple themes by [Michael Rose](http://mademistakes.com) with some inspiration from Medium and other places.